A very strong VPN for the most part, Windscribe is a particularly good choice for those who have never used a VPN before.

 - VPN Kill Switch

 - Ad Blocker

-- Timestamp of your last activity on the Windscribe network
+- The timestamp of your last activity on the Windscribe network

-- Username, chosen server, time of connection and amount of data transferred (this is stored for the duration of your session)
+- The amount of data transferred (until the end of your session)

 Ease of Use

 The entirety of Windscribe’s wide range of apps and programs are as simple to use as you could hope for, without compromising on the need for specifics that serious users crave.

 The home screen is simply a big on/off button and a list of servers, while the advanced options tucked away in their own menu warn users not to meddle with them “unless you know what you’re doing” – a nice touch.